Code-Institute-Submissions/Musician-Website/README.md

 6. GitHub: A company that provides hosting for software development version control using Git.
 It is a subsidiary of Microsoft. https://github.

-7. Chrome DevTools: A set of web developer tools built directly into the Google Chrome browser.
-I used these tools constantly thoughout the development cycle. https://developers.google.com/web/tools/chrome-devtools
+7. Chrome DevTools: A set of web developer tools built directly into the Google Chrome browser. https://developers.google.com/web/tools/chrome-devtools

-8. W3C Markup Validation Service Used to run all html and css code thru a validation process looking for errors; https://validator.w3.org/ https://jigsaw.w3.org/css-validator/validator
+8. W3C Markup Validation Service Used to run all html and css code thru a validation process looking for errors. https://validator.w3.org/ https://jigsaw.w3.org/css-validator/validator

 ## Testing
-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-Contact form:
-Go to the "Contact Us" page
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+1. I have validated all HTML files and CSS using online validation sites cited below and checked across different browsers and devices.

+2. http://ami.responsivedesign.is/ has been used to see how the site performs on different Apple devices and their viewports, all pages, links, icons performed as expected on all devices.
+I also used it to create the AppleDevicesView.png at the top of this Readme.

 ## Deployment
+Joe Bloggs Music was developed using Gitpod, and all commits were pushed to Github using Git.

 1. I uploaded all files to my Github repository located at this url; https://github.com/Daniel-Slattery/Musician-Website which is for this individual project.